email linkedin

 Transport GHG Emissions Share and Increase

-The decarbonization of road transport presents the greatest challenge in Austria compared with other sectors: the greenhouse gas (GHG) emissions associated with road transport have increased steadily since 1990 (+59%), mainly as a result of greater road use (in terms of kilometres driven) in passenger and freight transport.
+The decarbonization of road transport presents the greatest challenge in Austria compared with other sectors: the greenhouse gas (GHG) emissions associated with road transport have increased by +38% since 1990 mainly because of greater road use (in terms of kilometres driven) in passenger and freight transport.
 In addition, the amount of fuel sold in Austria but used abroad increased because of higher fuel prices in neighbouring countries.
-GHG emissions reached their peak in 2005, followed by a period between 2005 and 2012 when GHG emissions decreased due to lower amounts of fuel sold, increased use of biofuels for blending, and an improved fleet with lower specific fuel consumption.
-Since then, GHG emissions from transport have been gradually increasing again, except for a sharp decrease in the pandemic year (2020).
+GHG emissions reached their peak in 2005, followed by a period between 2005 and 2012 when GHG emissions decreased because of lower amounts of fuel sold, increased use of biofuels for blending, and an improved fleet with lower specific fuel consumption.
+Until 2022, GHG emissions from transport had gradually increased again, except for a sharp decrease during the pandemic (2020).
+Since 2022, GHG emissions have again decreased, leading in 2024 to the lowest value since 2000.

-According to the Environmental Agency Austria, in 2021, the transport sector in Austria generated GHG emissions of approximately 21.6 million tonnes of carbon dioxide (CO2) equivalent.
-Compared with 2020, emissions increased by 4.2% as a consequence of the higher mileage after the 2020 pandemic year.
-In 2021, 55% of the road transport GHG emissions were caused by passenger cars, 8% by light-duty vehicles, 36% by heavy-duty vehicles and buses, and around 1% by mopeds and motorcycles.
+According to Environmental Agency Austria, in 2024, the transport sector in Austria generated GHG emissions of approximately 19.1 million tonnes of carbon dioxide equivalent (CO2e) (compared with 19.8 million tonnes of CO2e in 2023).
+In 2023, emissions decreased by 3.8% (compared with a decrease of 4.6% in 2022, or 21.6 million tonnes of CO2e) as a consequence of the reduced fuel exports in the heavy commercial vehicle sector.
+In 2022, 58% of the road transport GHG emissions were caused by passenger cars, 8% by light-duty vehicles, 32% by heavy-duty vehicles and buses, and around 1% by mopeds and motorcycles.
+Railway, air traffic, shipping, and military accounted for 1% of GHG emissions.

-In 2021, biofuels (all types) replaced around 5.84% of fossil fuels sold.
-This share exceeds the substitution target of 5.75% of fossil fuel on the market, as stipulated in the Fuel Ordinance; again, however, it represents a decline compared with previous years.
-The relatively low sales volume of pure biofuels is due to its relatively lower competitiveness compared with fossil fuels.
-In 2021, the use of biofuels resulted in a reduction of approximately 1.37 million tonnes of CO2 emissions in the transport sector.
+In 2022, biofuels (all types) replaced around 5.75% of fossil fuels sold.
+This share meets the substitution target of 5.75% of fossil fuel on the market, as stipulated in the Fuel Ordinance, and represents a decline compared with previous years.
+The relatively low sales volume of pure biofuels is due to its relatively lower commercial competitiveness compared with fossil fuels.
+In 2022, the use of biofuels resulted in a reduction of approximately 1.32 million tonnes of CO2 emissions in the transport sector.

 Politics: Recent Activities and Developments

-Austria has also developed a number of national strategies in the area of transport, such as the Mobility Master Plan and the corresponding R&I Mobility Strategy.
-Complementary strategic plans for freight transport (the Master Plan for Freight Transport) and for hydrogen (the Hydrogen Strategy for Austria) have also been published recently.
+Austria has also developed a number of national strategies in the area of transport, such as the 2030 Mobility Master Plan and the corresponding research and innovation (R&I) Mobility Strategy.
+Complementary strategic plans for freight transport (the Freight Transport Master Plan 2030) and for hydrogen (the Hydrogen Strategy for Austria) have also been developed.
 Despite significant efforts, a consistent, overarching activity document listing a full set of measures, their expected contributions, and corresponding key performance indicators (KPIs) (fully describing the path to climate neutrality in 2040) has not been developed.
-An updated Austrian National Energy and Climate Plan reflecting the ambitious European Green Deal targets in the Fit for 55 package (a 55% reduction in GHG emissions by 2030) might serve as the nucleus for an aggregated report of all planned measures and an alignment of their expected impact contributions.

 Advanced Motor Fuels Statistics